Azure/azure-iot-hub-vs-cs/README.md

 - Visual Studio 2015
 - Visual Studio SDK.
 For more information, see [Visual Studio SDK](https://msdn.microsoft.com/en-us/library/bb166441.aspx).

-## Build the solution
+### Build the solution

-To build the project, open `AzureIoTHubConnectedService.sln` in Visual Studio.
+To build the project, open `AzureIoTHubConnectedService.sln` in Visual Studio and build it.

+### Debugging

+The best way to debug it is by using Visual Studio experimental hive.
+Under project options, open the Debug tab and make sure the command line arguments are set to `/rootsuffix Exp`.

 ## Contribute!